TariqKichawele/realestate_app/README.md

 ![Screenshot 2024-05-13 at 9 48 10 AM](https://github.com/TariqKichawele/realestate_app/assets/105932024/9b882512-f163-4db1-9f17-6db42cdca2d4)

-Technologies Used
+**TECHNOLOGIES USED**

 **Frontend:**

-React.js: A JavaScript library for building user interfaces.
+- React.js: A JavaScript library for building user interfaces.
-Tailwind CSS: A utility-first CSS framework for quickly styling web applications.
+- Tailwind CSS: A utility-first CSS framework for quickly styling web applications.

 **Backend:**

-Node.js: A JavaScript runtime environment for building server-side applications.
+-  Node.js: A JavaScript runtime environment for building server-side applications.
-Express.js: A web application framework for Node.js, used for building RESTful APIs.
+- Express.js: A web application framework for Node.js, used for building RESTful APIs.

 **Database:**

-MongoDB: A NoSQL database used for storing property data.
+- MongoDB: A NoSQL database used for storing property data.

 **Features**

-User Authentication: Secure user authentication and authorization for accessing user-specific features and data.
+- User Authentication: Secure user authentication and authorization for accessing user-specific features and data.
-Property Listings: Browse, search, and filter through a wide range of property listings based on various criteria.
+- Property Listings: Browse, search, and filter through a wide range of property listings based on various criteria.
-Property Details: View detailed information, images, and specifications for individual properties.
+- Property Details: View detailed information, images, and specifications for individual properties.
-Listing Management: Allow property owners to list, edit, and manage their properties for sale or rent.
+- Listing Management: Allow property owners to list, edit, and manage their properties for sale or rent.
-Responsive Design: Fully responsive design ensures a consistent and user-friendly experience across devices.
+- Responsive Design: Fully responsive design ensures a consistent and user-friendly experience across devices.

 **Installation**